bjesuiter/macos-file-summoner/README.md

 ## v1.2.0

 - Completely signed and notarized app, which will run without security issues on your mac! \*️
-- Distribution via beautiful,signed and notarized dmg file!
+- Distribution via beautiful, signed and notarized dmg file!

 > \* ️
 > As long as my apple developer certificate is valid.